Neuroburst/PowerTray/README.md

 Supports Windows 10 & 11

-I used some components from LibreHardware Monitor to detect more battery information.
+I used some components from other open source softwares:
+- LibreHardware Monitor to detect more battery information.
-I also used some code from another PowerTray for Power Plan switching and fixing
+- another PowerTray for Power Plan switching and fixing.
+- Unlock-PowerCfg 1.1.0 for unlock power plans command.